imbus/robotframework-debuglibrary/readme.md

 ### Library mode

-Import `RobotDebug` as library and use the `Debug` keyword to set a break point in your test cases:
+Import `RobotDebug` as library and use the `Debug` keyword to set a breakpoint in your test cases:

     *** Settings ***